 POTTY:

 Caution should be used in selecting where your puppy goes if you take it outside.
 Two deadly diseases, Parvo and Distemper can stay in the soil for seven years.
 When traveling with our dogs never "walk" them in the "doggie areas" until all immunizations are complete.
 Your puppy has had his/her 1st shots (8 weeks old) and will need the entire series of 3.
 Rabies is given after the 3rd set of immunizations.
 Then they will need boosters every year.
 Keep your puppy away from other dog feces and urine.
 If you take him/her out, carry them.
 Do not let their feet down in strange, unprotected areas.
 Avoid the groomers until your puppy is immunized.
 When at the Vets office carry your puppy in.
-Remember sick dogs go to groomers and to the Vets.
+Remember sick dogs to the vets.

 Use lots of praise when you puppy potties on the potty pads outside their playpen as well and when he/she goes outside.
 The best time for training is after the puppy eats or wakes up from a nap.
 They usually will potty within 10-15 minutes.
 Keep an eye on your puppy and when they look like they are about to potty, take them to the nearest pad.
 If they get anything on the pad, give them lots of praise!